mani1998/ftl-Assignment/README.md

 # ftl-Assignment

-Assignment is hosting at https://ftl-assignment.web.app
+Assignment can be accessed at https://ftl-assignment.web.app

+# libraries-used:
+  -react
+  -react-datepicker
+  -react-bootstrap
+  -firebase